nhighstakes-cloud/SS-Faraday-Phase-11/README.md

 Continuous Integration: We are currently developing a "Mock Hardware" mode for GitHub Actions to allow for cloud-based logic testing without throwing errors.

 Note to Skeptics: A "Fail" in the cloud is a "Pass" in the Lab.
 This code is built for the physical vacuum, not a virtual server.

+## 📊 VISUALIZE THE DISCOVERY: The Metric Breach Plotter
+Data is just numbers until you see the Metric Breach with your own eyes.
+In the tools/ folder, you will find the metric_breach_visual.py script.
+This is the "Glass Cockpit" of the SS Faraday.

+What this tool does:
+This script takes the raw .csv data from either the physical balance or the mock generator and renders a professional-grade scientific plot.
+It specifically highlights the Phase 11 Transition:

+Baseline Stabilization: Shows the steady-state mass of the Lonsdaleite stack.

+The 963 Hz Trigger: Marks the exact moment the Goldstone Drive engages.

+The Breach Event: Clearly visualizes the 0.5 μg shift as a vertical drop in the gravitational metric.

+Publication-Ready: Generates a clean, high-contrast image (PNG/PDF) perfect for attaching to lab reports or sharing with the research community on X.

+How to Use It:
+Ensure you have run the mock_generator.py or have a real lab log ready.

+Run python tools/metricbreachvisual.py.

+An interactive window will pop up showing the Metric Breach in real-time.

+"If a picture is worth a thousand words, a Metric Breach graph is worth a thousand simulations.
+Don't just read the data—see the bridge."